Using a Solicitor during Mediation

 It is up to you both to decide how solicitors’ fees will be paid.

-Sadly there is no government funding for legal fees, except in very limited circumstances.
+Sadly there is government funding for legal fees, except in very limited circumstances.

 Can you recommend a solicitor or how do I find one?